hackboxguy/multi-key-knob/README.md

 ![3key1knob-picture](/images/3key1knob.png "3key1knob-picture.")
 Alternative firmware for CH552 based [3key-1knob COTS HW](https://amzn.eu/d/6oloNJh).
 It is Based on [3keys-1knob-firmware](https://github.com/biemster/3keys_1knob) and it allows changing different input-key for rotary knob

-- when key-1 is pressed, corresponding Red-LED will turn on and the knob function will be VOL-UP/VOL-DN
+- when key-1 is pressed, corresponding Red-LED will turn on and the knob function will be KEY-0/KEY-1
-- when key-2 is pressed, corresponding Green-LED will turn on and the knob function will be KEY-UP/KEY-DN
+- when key-2 is pressed, corresponding Green-LED will turn on and the knob function will be KEY-2/KEY-3
-- when key-3 is pressed, corresponding Blue-LED will turn on and the knob function will be PAGE-UP/PAGE-DN
+- when key-3 is pressed, corresponding Blue-LED will turn on and the knob function will be KEY-4/KEY-5

 ### compile:
 `$ make bin`

 ### compile & flash to pad:
-- if on original firmware of OEM: connect P1.5 to GND and connect USB
+- if on original firmware of OEM: connect pin-12(UDP) of CH552 to +5V through a 10k resistor to enter bootloader mode
 - if on this firmware: press key1 while connecting USB
 - `$ make flash`
 ```